 1. UK Cookie Consent by Catapult Themes

-This is the very plugin I was using for a good while until I ran into some technical problems with it NOT displaying correctly on Thrive Architect custom landing pages.
+I was using this particular plugin for a long while until I ran into some technical problems with it NOT displaying correctly on Thrive Architect custom landing pages.
+(Page builder.)

-If you don’t use Thrive Architect on your WordPress site, then this plugin is definitely worth your time.
+If you don’t use Thrive Architect page builder on your WordPress site, then you should have any problems using this plugin.

 Configuration options include –